jon-jacky/Piety/piety/pmacs_script.md

     >>>> asyncio.all_tasks(piety)
     set()

-Run *pmacs_script* to start the *pmacs* editor and the timer task:
+Run *pmacs_script* to start the *pmacs* editor and the timer task.
+If your default directory is not *~/Piety/piety*, you must type the path to that directory here:

     >>>> run('pmacs_script.py')
     a.txt, 0 lines

-Two editor windows appear.
-The upper window, showing editor buffer *a.txt*, shows messages written by the timer task appearing once per second.
+Two editor windows appear in the terminal.
+The upper window, showing  the *pmacs* editor buffer *a.txt*, shows messages written by the timer task appearing once per second.
 The lower window, showing editor buffer *scratch.txt*, is empty, with a cursor at the beginning of the first line.

 Type some text into the lower window and confirm that the timer messages continue appearing, without interfering with your typing.
 The *pmacs* editor works as